GENUKI Home page GENUKI Contents GENUKI

 The Register Office covering the Winwick area is Warrington.

-Ask for the gazetteer for a calculation of the distance from Winwick to another place.
+- Ask for a calculation of the distance from Winwick with Hulme to another place.

 In 1835 the parish of Winwick contained the townships of Winwick with Hulme, Houghton, Middleton and Arbury, Southworth with Croft, Culcheth, Newton in Makerfield, Haydock, Ashton in Makerfield, Golborne, Lowton and Kenyon.